FaridSharaf/Python-for-Data-Science/README.md

 [Description]

-This task is maintained to extract some infromation from shorted links JSON file provided by bitly. the information to be extracted are:
+This task is maintained to extract some information from shorted links JSON file provided by Bitly. the information to be extracted are:
   - web_browser: The web browser that has requested the service
-  - operating_sys: operating system that intiated this request
+  - operating_sys: the operating system that initiated this request
   - from_url: The main URL the user came from
   - to_url: The same applied like `from_url`
-  - city: The city from which the the request was sent
+  - city: The city from which the request was sent
   - longitude: The longitude where the request was sent
   - latitude: The latitude where the request was sent
   - time_zone: The time zone that the city follow